otrv4/otrv4/otrv4.md

 ```
 MSGSTATE_PLAINTEXT
     This state indicates that outgoing messages are sent without encryption.
-    This is the state that is used before an OTR conversation is initiated.
+    and it is used before an OTR conversation is initiated.
+It is the initial
-    This is the initial state, and the only way to subsequently enter this
+    state, and the only way to subsequently enter this state is for the user
-    state is for the user to explicitly request to do so via a UI
+    to explicitly request it via an UI operation.
-    operation.

 MSGSTATE_ENCRYPTED
-    This state indicates that outgoing messages are sent encrypted.
+    This state indicates that outgoing messages are sent encrypted and it is
-    This is the state that is used during an OTR conversation.
-The only way
+    used during an OTR conversation.
+The only way to enter this state is for
-    to enter this state is for the authentication state machine (below) to
+    the authentication state machine (below) to be successfully completed.
-    successfully complete.

 MSGSTATE_FINISHED
     This state indicates that outgoing messages are not delivered at all.
-    This state is entered only when the other party indicates he has
+    It is entered only when the other party indicates his side of the OTR
-    terminated his side of the OTR conversation.
-For example, if Alice and
+    conversation has finished.
+For example, if Alice and Bob are having an OTR
-    Bob are having an OTR conversation, and Bob instructs his OTR client to
+    conversation, and Bob instructs his OTR client to end its private session
-    end its private session with Alice (for example, by logging out), Alice
+    with Alice (by logging out, for example), Alice will be notified of this,
-    will be notified of this, and her client will switch to MSGSTATE_FINISHED
+    and her client will switch to MSGSTATE_FINISHED mode.
+This prevents Alice
-    mode.
-This prevents Alice from accidentally sending a message to Bob in
+    from accidentally sending a message to Bob in plaintext (consider what
-    plaintext.
-(Consider what happens if Alice was in the middle of typing a
+    happens if Alice was in the middle of typing a private message to Bob when
-    private message to Bob when he suddenly logs out, just as Alice hits
+    he suddenly logs out, just as Alice hits Enter).
-    Enter.)
 ```

 ### Authentication state

-The authentication state variable, `authstate`, can take one of four values:
+The authentication state variable, `authstate`, controls the aunthentication mechanism.
+It can take one of two values:

 ```
 AUTHSTATE_NONE